liamtan28/dactyl/README.md

 1. `Controller` - function decorator responsible for assigning controller metadata
 2. `Application` - application class able to register controllers, and start the webserver
-3. `HttpException` - throwable exception inside controller actions, `DactylRouter` will then handle said errors at top level and send the appropriate HTTP status code and message.
+3. `HttpException` - throwable exception inside controller actions, `Application` will then handle said errors at top level and send the appropriate HTTP status code and message.
+There is also a list of included predefined `HttpException` classes, see below.
 4. `HttpStatus` - function decorator responsible for assigning default status codes for controller actions
 5. `Get, Post, Put, Patch, Delete` - currently supported function decorators responsible for defining routes on controller actions
 6. `Param` - maps `context.params` onto argument in controller action